fledge-iot/fledge/docs/OMF.rst

 - Basic Information
    - **Endpoint:** This is the type of OMF endpoint.
 In this case, choose PI Web API.
-   - **Send full structure:** Used to control if AF structure messages are sent to the PI server.
+   - **Send full structure:** Used to control if AF structure messages are sent to the PI Server.
 If this is turned off then the data will not be placed in the Asset Framework.
-   - **Naming scheme:** Defines the naming scheme to be used when creating the PI points within the PI Data Archive.
+   - **Naming scheme:** Defines the naming scheme to be used when creating the PI points in the PI Data Archive.
 See :ref:`Naming_Scheme`.
    - **Server hostname:** The hostname or address of the PI Web API server.
 This is normally the same address as the PI Server.
    - **Server port:** The port the PI Web API OMF endpoint is listening on.
 Leave as 0 if you are using the default port.
    - **Data Source:** Defines which data is sent to the PI Server.
 Choices are: readings or statistics (that is, Fledge's internal statistics).